 Africa Day, designated by the African Union as an annual celebration of the continent’s unity, falls on 25th May each year.
 Celebrations to mark the day occur across the globe: in some African states, it is a designated national holiday, while in diverse cities – such as New York, London and Washington – academic gatherings and cultural showcases mark the day.

-Irish Aid at the Department of Foreign Affairs and Trade has been the driving force behind Africa Day celebrations in Ireland since 2006.
+Irish Aid at the Department of Foreign Affairs has been the driving force behind Africa Day celebrations in Ireland since 2006.
 Initially, it worked to fund and promote a small number of events centring around culture and policy.
 In 2008, it expanded the profile of activities by hosting a significant family day event in Dublin.
 This was followed by the roll-out of flagship celebratory events – in Dublin and Limerick – during the subsequent two years.
 In addition to these flagship events, Irish Aid supported a programme of community-based and policy-focused initiatives around the country.
 Over the past ten years, the national programme of events and the profile of Africa Day in the media has grown consistently.